Shivank12batra/otaku-reads/README.md

 ## Installation and Local Setup

-To install and run the Plantique Store locally, follow these steps:
+To install and run Otaku Reads locally, follow these steps:

 1. Clone the repository:
 git clone https://github.com/Shivank12batra/otaku-reads